 - In the search text box, enter capacity.

 The list filters and displays the capacity views for clusters and other objects.

-- Click the view named Cluster Capacity Risk Forecast, and examine the number of virtual machines for USA-Cluster in the lower pane.
+- Click the view named Cluster Capacity Overview, and examine the number of virtual machines listed for the USA-Cluster in the lower pane.

 Even though the USA-Cluster has two host systems and 30 virtual machines, no capacity exists.